tensor-compiler/docs/docs/machine_learning.md

+# Machine Learning: SDDMM

-Sampled dense-dense matrix product (SDDMM) is a bottleneck operation in many factor analysis algorithms used in machine learning, including Alternating Least Squares and Latent Dirichlet Allocation [1].
+Sampled dense-dense matrix product (SDDMM) is a bottleneck operation in many factor analysis algorithms used in machine learning, including Alternating Least Squares and Latent Dirichlet Allocation.
 Mathematically, the operation can be expressed as

 $$A = B \circ CD,$$